Frequently Asked Questions

 When should I leave?

-There is no activity plan on the last day.
+There is no activity planed on the last day.
 There will be breakfast then check out at 10am.
 However if you need to leave after this time, we’ll be able to keep your luggage at Le Petit Baroudeur.

 Can I arrive before or leave after the camp days?